BadmWe/dspyt-webpage/dspyt/posts/futarchy-governance-mechanism-meta-dao.md

     "Decentralized governance",
     "Decentralized",
     "Participating in Futarchy",
+    "TWAP",
+    "conditional vault program",
+    "tokens",
   ]
 ---

 The Meta-DAO is a new kind of organization.
 It uses futarchy, a system where markets make decisions. **As such, it sidesteps existing challenges with governance, such as voter apathy and political capture.** It divides the decision-making process into two stages: the guidance stage and the execution stage.
 In the guidance stage, the community poses a decision-making question.

-**The Meta-DAO - An organization governed by markets, not politics**
+> **The Meta-DAO - An organization governed by markets, not politics**.

 ## What is Futarchy and How It Works